Peru Rufino Mondragon

 Goodnight stars, goodnight air, goodnight noises everywhere.

-Goodnight Moon is a carefully constructed blend of small batch coffees decaffeinated by our friends at Swiss Water Process.
+Goodnight Moon is comprised of carefully selected small batch coffees decaffeinated by our friends at Swiss Water Process.
 The roast profile is well suited for all brewing methods.
 We find the cup to be sweet and full-bodied with notes of cherry, chocolate wafer, raisin, and pear.